zyxware/SheetAI/README.md

  Type: B2B or B2C
  AI Services: Yes or No based on whether the company has AI-related services.
 ```
+In this case, the openai will return a json with the keys `Type` and `AI Services`. and the system will add the results in the new columns.

 ### **Step 4: Prepare Data Sheet**